 Single storey side extension, set in at least 0.5m from the front boundary

-Single storey side extension for an end-of-terrace home in Lewisham, by Office S+M
+Single storey side extension for an end-of-terrace home in Lewisham (Office S+M. Photography: French+Tye)

-Retrofit considerations for this type of alteration - this can be viewed closer-up in the right-hand side bar
+Retrofit considerations for single storey side extensions - this can also be viewed in the right-hand side bar

 Learn about the retrofit ideas above, and other retrofit measures, using the links below: